garrylachman/chatgpt-technology-blog/exampleSite/content/blog/the-ultimate-guide-to-seo.md

 ---
 title: "The Ultimate Guide to SEO"
-date: 2021-10-15T09:00:00
+date: 2022-03-25T09:00:00
 draft: false
-description: "Learn all about SEO and how it can improve your website's visibility and rankings on search engine result pages."
+description: "Learn about the key aspects of SEO and how it can benefit your website."
 categories:
 - "Digital Marketing"
 tags: